New Jersey Route 21: Route description

-Route 21 heads north from the Newark Airport Interchange with U.S. Route 1/9 and U.S. Route 22 in Newark near the Newark Liberty International Airport on the six-lane, divided McCarter Highway.
+Route 21 heads north from the Newark Airport Interchange with US 1/9 in Newark near Newark Airport on a six-lane freeway known as McCarter Highway.
 This portion of Route 21 serves to connect Newark Liberty with downtown Newark.
-The route interchanges with Interstate 78 and then crosses over Conrail Shared Assets Operations' Greenville Running Track, Lehigh Line, and Passaic and Harsimus Line and then Amtrak's Northeast Corridor rail line on a viaduct, coming to an interchange with Broad Street that provides access to Frelinghuysen Ave./Route 27.
-The route continues north, paralleling the elevated Northeast Corridor tracks that lead up to Newark Penn Station, which serves Amtrak and NJ Transit trains.
-At the Emmet Street intersection, Route 21 becomes a four-lane, undivided road and intersects Murray Street, which provides access to the Ironbound neighborhood of Newark.
+The route interchanges with I-78 and US 22 and then crosses over Conrail Shared Assets Operations' Greenville Running Track, Lehigh Line, and Passaic and Harsimus Line and then Amtrak's Northeast Corridor rail line on a viaduct, coming to an interchange with Broad Street that provides access to Frelinghuysen Avenue (Route 27).
+The route continues north, paralleling the elevated Northeast Corridor tracks that lead up to Newark Penn Station, which serves Amtrak and NJ Transit trains and PATH's Newark–World Trade Center line.
+At the intersection with Emmet Street, Route 21 becomes a four-lane surface road and intersects with Murray Street, which provides access to the Ironbound neighborhood of Newark.
 This section of Route 21 through the southern part of Newark has a high accident rate due to the heavy concentration of businesses and traffic lights along this portion of road.
-The road widens to six lanes and the route intersects County Route 510 (Market Street) near Newark Penn Station and continues north into downtown Newark, splitting from the Northeast Corridor rail line.
-It crosses Raymond Boulevard and the route meets County Route 508 (Center Street), with which it forms a concurrency.
+The road widens to six lanes and the route intersects with Market Street (CR 510) near Newark Penn Station and continues north into Downtown Newark, splitting from the Northeast Corridor rail line.
+It crosses the intersection with Raymond Boulevard and the route meets the intersection with Center Street (CR 508), which it forms a concurrency.